Family-Friendly Skiing and Snowboarding Spots Around NJ

 Inspire your kids with a lifelong love of skiing, snowboarding, and other snowy sports with a family day on the slopes.
 We've rounded up some nearby ski resorts in and around New Jersey where your family can enjoy time on the mountain with minimal time in the car.
 We've also included safety tips for skiing and snowboarding from respected professionals.

-Skiing and Snowboarding in New Jersey
+Where to Go Skiing and Snowboarding in New Jersey

 Campgaw Mountain – Mahwah